Robert (Bobby) Birt, RN, MSN

 Patricia Patterson has been a Registered Nurse since 1988.
 She has been a Certified Diabetes Educator since 1995.
 She offers diabetes education in the Vanderbilt Eskind Diabetes Clinic.
 Patricia has worked with Dr. Jagasia and the Gestational Diabetes Clinic to educate and manage blood sugar in pregnant women since 2005.
 She teaches patients on many aspects of diabetes care.

 Connie Root, APRN, CDE

-Connie Root has been working as a diabetes clinical nurse specialist since 1987.
+Connie Root, .
 She has degrees both in Education and Nursing.
 Her experience includes caring for patients with diabetes in Vanderbilt University Hospital, Vanderbilt Eskind Diabetes Clinic and Vanderbilt Endocrinology Research Department.
 She is conducting research in the area of insulin pumps and continuous glucose sensors and is adjunct clinical instructor at the Vanderbilt School of Nursing.
 Her special interests are diabetes and organ transplants, insulin pumps and continuous glucose sensors.